pdidev/pdi/pdi/docs/Using_PDI.md

 ```bash
 cmake . -DBUILD_WITHOUT_PDI=ON
 ```
+This method does not rely on an external dependency to Paraconf, and can only be used if only the initialisation of PDI calls a Paraconf function.

-This is the preferred method of using no-pdi, as the following may result in a conflict when using a dependency toward Paraconf outside of PDI.
+This is the preferred method of using no-pdi, as the next method may results in a conflict when using a dependency toward Paraconf outside of PDI.
 You can refer to `pdi/tests/CMakeLists.txt` for an example.

 ### Using a specific no-pdi through a full path